 Dean Close Cookery School is proud to offer a unique professional cookery facility nestled within the traditional school campus.
 The state of the art cookery school offers an extensive menu of culinary opportunities for pupils across all year groups, embracing the ethos that excellent education includes a broad preparation for life as well as academic qualifications.
-Led by Maria Taylor, Head of Dean Close Cookery School, the programme seeks to develop confident, capable cooks whilst providing valuable life skills, an enjoyment of fresh food and an understanding of healthy eating.
+Led by Gemma Larkin-Lawton, Head of Dean Close Cookery School, the programme seeks to develop confident, capable cooks whilst providing valuable life skills, an enjoyment of fresh food and an understanding of healthy eating.

 In addition to a wide range of whole school events from ‘The Great Dean Close Menu’ house cookery challenge to individual house baking sessions for charity cake sales, all pupils at Dean Close have the opportunity to cook throughout their time at School.

-- Remove and Fifth Form have the opportunity to study a brand new Food Preparation and Nutrition GCSE, full of current and varied content including food science, health related food issues and a range of useful cooking skills.
+- Remove and Fifth Form have the opportunity to study the brand new Food Preparation and Nutrition GCSE, full of current and varied content including food science, health related food issues and a range of useful cooking skills.